Child soldiers in Africa: Manipulation tactics

 Ishmael Beah gives his first hand account of his experience of being a child soldier in his book, A Long Way Gone, and the details are graphic.
-He explains the tactics of manipulation used to obtain and brainwash children, turning them into killing machines, which ultimately made it extremely difficult for them to leave and reintegrate into society.
+He explains the tactics of manipulation used to obtain and brainwash children, turning them into killing machines, which ultimately makes it difficult for them to leave and reintegrate into society.
 Children are stripped of their home and family, and filled with fear and uncertainty as they search for parts of their country that have not been affected by war in order to seek refuge.
 However, for young boys like Ishmael, they are not always greeted with open arms; in fact they are often chased away or captured.
 According to Ishmael, war ruined the hospitable nature of his country and replaced it with fear and distrust making entire villages afraid of young boys who they believe to be spies.
 Removing children from their homes and separating them from their families makes it easier for armies to recruit children because it makes them feel like they are part of a family again.

 In addition to the loss of familiarity military commanders oftentimes force children to take drugs like amphetamines, crack cocaine, palm wine, brown-brown (cocaine mixed with gunpowder), marijuana and tranquilizers in order to disengage the child's actions from reality.
 Those who tried to refuse were beaten or killed, and according to Ishmael, taking the drugs made it easier for them to kill because it numbed them of any emotions.
 Once they were addicted to drugs they "would do just about anything that was ordered".